Engineer Battalion (Estonia): Reformation and disbandement (1924 - 1940)

 On 15 March 1924, two new military units were formed, based on the Engineer Battalion: the Pioneer Battalion (Pioneeripataljon) and Communication Battalion (Sidepataljon).
 The new units were subordinated to the Engineer Force Inspectorate (Inseneriväe inspektuur) of the General Staff, headed by Rieberg.
 The battalion was commanded by lieutenant colonel Johann Bernhard Grünberg.
 The main tasks of the unit were to conduct the specialized training of conscripts, preparation of personnel of the engineer force and providing peacetime engineer support for the Estonian military.

 The peacetime structure of the Pioneer Battalion consisted of pioneer-, chemical defence-, railroad pioneer- and searchlight subunits.
 There were also units for training and providing engineer support during peace.
 In 1934, the Railroad Pioneer Company was reformed to 3rd Pioneer Company.
 After a restructuring of the army, the 1st Pioneer Company was subordinated to the 1st Division in Narva, the 2nd Pioneer Company was subordinated to the 2nd Division in Võru and the 3rd Pioneer Company stayed in Nõmme, under the 3rd Division.
 In 1939, the searchlight unit was reformed into the Park Company, which was responsible for all of the equipment of the Pioneer Battalion.
 The wartime structure envisioned the formation of a pioneer battalion in every division, supported by a work squad, engineer depot and road squads.
 The formation of road squads was later dropped.

 Most of the personnel of the Pioneer Battalion consisted of conscripts.
 Technical education was a prerequisite for serving in the unit.
-Since 1928, the service time in the battalion was 18 months, though between 1933-1937 it was dropped to 12 months.
+Since 1928, the service time in the battalion was 18 months, though between 1933 and 1937 it was dropped to 12 months.
 It was later raised back to 18 months.
 The conscripts first went through basic soldier training, which was followed by specialized pioneer training.
 The most promising students were sent to the Pioneer Battalion's training company, where they received NCO training.
 The best students from that course were sent to the Estonian National Defence College, after which they could continue service in the Pioneer Battalion.
 Due to financial constraints, reserve training was only conducted for officers and NCO's.

 By the end of 1930's the Pioneer Battalion was generally considered to be decently equipped, though mobilization reserves were inadequate.
 Since 1937, the Estonian Defence Forces were going through a mechanization project, which brought new equipment to the battalion.
 By 1940, the battalion was equipped with: nine trucks, one car, three flamethrowers, three tractors, one excavator, one tracked transporter and other equipment, such as compressors, generators, outboard motors, concrete mixers, boring machines, rams, chainsaws etc. However, most of the personnel still had to move on foot.
 Furthermore, due to limited motorization and wide dispersion of equipment depots, the formation of the units during mobilization would have been cumbersome and slow.

 In 1940, after the Soviets occupied Estonia, the Pioneer Battalion was gradually disbanded and a separate sapper battalion was formed under the 22nd Rifle Corps instead of it.
 The unit was disbanded by a liquidation committee between October 1 until December 18, 1940.